allfinancenow

 How does it work?
 It relies primarily on complex structures called Artificial Neural Networks, the most prominent of which currently are:

 1. Large Language Models (LLMs): These are the "brains" behind systems like ChatGPT and Google's Gemini.
-They have been trained on vast amounts of text and books from the internet (billions of pages) to learn the patterns, logic, and structure of the world.
+They have been trained on vast amounts of text from the internet to learn the patterns, logic, and structure of the world.

-2. Generative Adversarial Networks (GANs): These are heavily used to generate realistic images (like the photos you see of people who don't actually exist).
+2. Generative Adversarial Networks (GANs): These are heavily used to generate realistic images.
 A GAN consists of two networks: a "generator" that tries to create a fake image, and a "discriminator" that tries to detect the fake.
 Over time, the generator becomes so adept that it can create images indistinguishable from reality.

 3. Transformers: This is the revolutionary architecture that enabled the rise of LLMs.
-Their ability to understand context and the relationships between words in long sentences is the secret to their power.
+Their ability to understand context and the relationships between words is the secret to their power.

 Chapter 2: The Economic Impact - An Earthquake in Wall Street and the Job Market